AzorMusics/TypeMidi/README.md

 ## Installation
 This Program is a Portable program.
-You dont need to install itself, but you need the Program called *LoopMidi* to work with *LogiMidi*
+You dont need to install itself, but you need the Program called *LoopMidi* to work with *TypeMidi*

 You can get LoopMidi here: https://www.tobias-erichsen.de/software/loopmidi.html

+You have to set the Virtual Device you create in *LoopMidi* as the input in TypeMidi *BUT* when it comes to a DAW like Ableton you *HAVE* to desable everything at the Input of the Device and just activate the output, because it will crash otherwise.
+Now you can use it as a Midi Output device in a DAW like Ableton and the Values will be sent as a Input to TypeMidi so they can get displayed on your Keyboard.

 ## Palettes